 - Combine the pudding mixes and milk in a large bowl and whisk for 2 minutes, until smooth and beginning to thicken.
 Refrigerate for 5 minutes.

-- Fold Cool Whip into the vanilla pudding, stirring until completely incorporated.
+- Beat whipped cream and powdered sugar in a separate bowl until stiff peaks form.
+Fold whipped cream into the vanilla pudding, stirring until completely incorporated.

 - In a microwave-safe bowl, heat the butter and milk until the butter has melted, then add the powdered sugar, cocoa powder, and vanilla and stir until smooth.
 Pour over the top graham cracker layer, spreading the glaze out to create a smooth top.